Anarkik3D and Calm Technology

 A person’s primary task should not be computing, but being human.

 Give people what they need to solve their problem, and nothing more.

 ~ Computers are flexible and programmable.
 Therefore it is not about people adapting to computers but about computers serving users’ needs as they can and should be programmed to adapt to our different contexts.

 ~ Industrial designers have to have the functional complexity of computer aided design packages for their work.
 But designer makers and applied artists generally do not.

 Anarkik3DDesign is designed by designer makers for designer makers like us, for the way we think and do.
 Improvement in the creative digital experience is a consequence of our more considered approach to designing a computer application.

 Anarkik3DDesign uses haptics and 3D movement to tap into how we naturally interact with things in the real world.
-These actions are already familiar, so we have less adapting to do to work digitally and can focus on creating.
+As such these actions are already familiar, so we have less adapting to do to work digitally and can focus on creating.
 Only tools and forms that are most effective for freeform 3D modelling are used, meaning that we can get absorbed into being creative and explore these tools in greater depth.

 Technology should inform and create calm.

 It should make use of the periphery such that it is informing without overburdening.